centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

-This indicator will ensure that StatefulSets are within defined bounds by looking at the number of ready/up-to-date replicas compared to the desired count, like the `kubectl get statefulsets` can provide:
+This indicator will ensure that StatefulSets are within defined bounds by looking at the number of ready/up-to-date replicas compared to the desired count.
+If the `kubectl get statefulsets` command has the following output:

 ```text
 NAMESPACE    NAME                                        READY   AGE